Updated: Jun 5, 2022

 Negative experiences and emotions are warning signs that something isn’t right.
 Ignoring those warning signs is not helpful.
 You need to do something about them, not just try to think positive thoughts until they go away.
 On the other hand, you can’t just wallow in the negativity either.
 You can’t change your life if you are griping about your problems all day long.
 You need to consider what the negative stuff is telling you and then get up and do something about it.
 Some of our biggest soul growth happens when we actively work through challenging situations and emotions.
 We don’t grow if we wallow OR if we deny.
 We need to face the challenges with our best attitude and discover what they have to teach us.

-I also want to be clear that your negative experiences and feelings are valid and they mean something.
-There is a purpose for them.
+There is a purpose for your negative experiences and feelings.
 You need to examine them and figure out what they are telling you.
-Inside each problem and feeling is the possibility of transformation, for yourself and for your world.
+Inside each problem and feeling is the possibility of transformation, for yourself and your world.
 That’s why using gratitude to push this under the carpet is so insidious.
 It denies us the opportunity to remake our lives and societies.
-That's why my practice is built around acknowledging that negative stuff in our lives.
+That's why my practice is built around acknowledging the negative stuff in our lives.
 Only by working through it can we create the necessary change we need.

-I learned a lot about this during my last year of teaching which I talk about more in the blog post Thoughts on Gratitude.
+I learned a lot about this during my last year of teaching (I talk more about this in the post Thoughts on Gratitude).
 I tried to be grateful all year for everything I possibly could.
 At the same time, it was still one of the most miserable years of teaching I ever experienced.
 Gratitude didn’t make it all ok for me but it did keep me from getting lost in my misery.
-You see, in some sense I needed to be miserable because it was time for me to move on to the next phase of my life.
+You see, in some sense, I needed to be miserable because it was time for me to move on to the next phase of my life.
 The Universe was not leaving me any option to stay (which I probably would have done if I hadn’t been so intensely miserable).
-But because I was practicing gratitude as well, I still laughed, and saw friends, and traveled, and did NOT fall into a deep depression (although it was tempting).
+But because I was practicing gratitude as well, I still laughed, saw friends, traveled, and did NOT fall into a deep depression (although it was tempting).
 I was able to use those negative feelings to launch myself into a new life and the gratitude to keep me sane as I went through the process.

 I truly believe that gratitude is a life-changing practice.
-But if we were grateful for everything in our lives to the point where we denied every challenge, problem, or injustice we would never change as people or as a society.
-Only by acknowledging our problems and negative emotions can see the areas of our life that need transformation.
+But if we are grateful for everything to the point where we deny every challenge, problem, or injustice, we will never change as people or as a society.
+Only by acknowledging our problems and negative emotions can we see the areas of our life that need transformation.
 Only then can we use gratitude to keep us moving through this (sometimes very difficult) process to create a better life for ourselves and our world.